 What is diverticulitis?

-The exact cause of diverticulitis is unknown, although research has linked it with obesity, lack of exercise, smoking, and certain medications including nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and steroids.
-Diverticulitis is more common in men than in women, and risk increases in people older than age 50.
+Doctors do not know the exact cause of diverticulitis.
+Studies link it to obesity, lack of exercise, smoking, and certain medications.
+These medications include steroids and nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin and ibuprofen.
+The condition is more common in men than in women.
+Your risk for the condition increases after age 50.

 How is diverticulitis treated?

 Treatment depends on how severe your symptoms are and whether you have any complications.
 You may have a mild case without complications.
 If so, your doctor may prescribe rest, oral antibiotics, and a liquid diet.
 If symptoms ease in a few days, you will gradually return to solid food.

 If your case is more severe, your doctor may recommend admission into the hospital to receive IV antibiotics.
 The doctor may also ask you to fast for a few days before returning to a normal diet.

 You may need colon surgery if you develop complications such as a bowel perforation, abscess, fistula, or intestinal obstruction.
 An interventional radiologist may drain an abscess through a minimally invasive procedure.
 Your doctor may treat any active bleeding by doing an angiogram and blocking the bleeding blood vessel.
 Patients with recurring diverticulitis or those who have a narrowing of the large bowel from repeated episodes of inflammation may also need surgery.